zijin-qin/fracture-detection/README.md

 The broader implications of developing a highly accurate fracture detection model are profound.
 In addition to improving diagnostic precision, such models can democratize access to healthcare by supporting clinicians in resource-constrained settings.
 Furthermore, the integration of deep learning into medical imaging fosters advancements in computer-aided diagnostics, paving the way for a future where AI-driven tools significantly enhance clinical workflows.
 The outcomes of this study not only underscore the potential of machine learning in transforming medical imaging but also highlight the societal impact of such technologies in improving healthcare delivery worldwide.

 # Figures:
-Your report should include relevant figures of your choosing to help with the narration of your story, including legends (similar to a scientific paper).
-For reference you search machine learning and your model in google scholar for reference examples.

 The following are a selection of images from the training dataset, along with their corresponding labels.
 These images represent both fractured and non-fractured bone samples, providing a diverse range of examples for the model to learn from.
 The labels, which are encoded as '0' for non-fractured and '1' for fractured, are aligned with the images to indicate the correct classification.
 This visual representation allows us to verify the quality and relevance of the data, ensuring that the model is trained on accurately labeled and high-quality samples.
 By showcasing these images, we can also highlight the variability in the dataset, which includes differences in bone structures, fracture types, and imaging conditions, further contributing to the robustness of the model training process.

 ![image](https://github.com/user-attachments/assets/13b16ef6-9303-465e-ba5c-79ff2ec6d134)